harness/developer-hub/tutorials/self-managed-enterprise-edition/use-self-managed-minio-object-storage.md

 To create the MinIO server VMs, do the following:

-1. Create a new VM instance with following configuration.
+1. Create a new VM instance with the following configuration.

 2. Select the machine type based on the hardware requirements.